Reviewing your organisational structure’s effectiveness

 Appropriate governance and organisational structures are vital to the overall quality and safety of delivery of services.
 It is important for services to regularly review these structures to ensure that they are operating as they should be.

-HCI is a provider of professional services in relation to patient safety, quality improvement, and regulatory compliance.
-We have over 16 years’ experience in supporting health and social care organisations in building robust governance arrangements, helping them to ensure effective oversight and improve the quality and safety of services.
+At HCI we help providers of health and social care make intelligence driven decisions to attain, manage and improve quality, safety and regulatory compliance.
+We have almost two decades experience in supporting health and social care organisations in building robust governance arrangements, helping them to ensure effective oversight and improve the quality and safety of services.